Scurrlin/Kata-Machine/README.md

 ...
 ```

-`yarn generate` will also update the `tsconfig.json` and `jest.config` to point
-the latest `day` folder via tspaths.
-This allows us to avoid updating anything
-for testing each day.
+`yarn generate` will also update the `tsconfig.json` and `jest.config` so that they point to the latest `day` folder via tspaths.
+This allows us to avoid unnecessary updates for testing each day.

 ### Testing